vislab-tecnico-lisboa/yarp-with-moveit/README.md

 ## Running

-As mentioned on the prerequisites section you should be able to run the other repository with no problems to work with these modules.
+As mentioned on the prerequisites section you should be, at first, able to run the [other repository](https://github.com/vislab-tecnico-lisboa/icub-moveit) with no problems to work with these modules.

 If you have followed everything as stated in here, you should now be able to run all the modules!